srroger/openclassroom-first-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

+It is the completion of th classroom angular tutorial found on (https://openclassrooms.com/fr/courses/4668271-developpez-des-applications-web-avec-angular).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.